 It's going to take time ... you're going to have to work through the process ... you're going to struggle with it in the beginning...

-But the reality is, it will be worth it.
+But the truth is, it will be worth it.

 This is your life ...
 You are in control.

-So, while this may be tough to at first, it would be a lot tougher to live with regrets and resentment toward your friends, family, and yourself for not having the courage to go after what it is you really want in life!
+So, while this may be tough at first, it would be a lot tougher to live with regrets and resentment toward your friends, family, and yourself for not having the courage to go after what it is you really want in life!

 The bottom line is this ... making a lifestyle change is hard.

 You are going to struggle.

 You're going to want/wish all your friends and family would support you unconditionally ... and in an "ideal" world they would ... but the real world doesn't work like that.

 The reality is, you will have friends and family who don't support you, and may even try to sabotage you or peer pressure you into your old ways ... don't let them.

 Stay strong.
 Stay true to what you want.
 Stay positive and work to find the people who will support you!

 Even if they are people who are not in your life right now, there are people who will support you.
 There are people who will help you succeed.
 There are people who want to improve their lives, like you, in the 1st Phorm App who will support you!